jupyter-server/gateway_provisioners/docs/source/operators/deploy-yarn-cluster.md

 export SPARK_HOME=/usr/hdp/current/spark2-client  # For HDP distribution
 ```

-- GP_YARN_ENDPOINT: Must point to the YARN resource manager endpoint if the host application is
+- `GP_YARN_ENDPOINT` must point to the YARN resource manager endpoint if the host application is
   remote from the YARN cluster

 ```bash